-Houston Fracture & Broken Bone Firm
+Houston Broken Bone Law Firm

 Some of the most common, painful types of catastrophic injuries are those related to orthopedic injuries, especially broken bones.
-If you or someone you love is currently suffering from an injury like this caused through the negligent or reckless behaviors of another, then you should not wait to contact Arnold & Itkin.
+If you or someone you love is currently suffering from an injury like this, caused through the negligent or reckless behaviors of another, then you should not wait to contact Arnold & Itkin.
 At our injury law firm, we are dedicated to serving the needs of injury victims throughout the state and across the country.
-Our success is your success, so we happily take on all the risk for your case.
-Let us fight for the best results.
+When we take on a case, we front the costs, and we won't get paid unless our clients do first.

 How Catastrophic Injury Is Life-Changing